svallejovera/masking_plosone/README.md

 ## Data

-XXXXX: text data used to further pre-train a RoBERTa model, as in XXXX.py.
+- `XXXX`: text data used to further pre-train a RoBERTa model, as in XXXX.py.
-XXXXX: training set to fine-tune a machine-learning model, as in XXXX.py.
+- `XXXX`: training set to fine-tune a machine-learning model, as in XXXX.py.

 ## Code

-XXXX.py to run selective masking during further pre-training of a RoBERTa model.
+- `XXXX.py` to run selective masking during further pre-training of a RoBERTa model.
 In cell 12 we provide the two lines of code required to change the masking rate, and selectiely mask at that rate custom tokens.
-XXXX.py to run further pre-training of a RoBERTa model at a masking rate determined by the user.
+- `XXXX.py` to run further pre-training of a RoBERTa model at a masking rate determined by the user.
 In cell 12 we provide the parameter required to change the masking rate.
-XXXX.py to run fine-tune a the further pre-trained model from XXXX.py or XXXX.py.
-XXXX.py to read the results from XXXX.py and order them in table format.
+- `XXXX.py` to fine-tune the further pre-trained model from XXXX.py or XXXX.py.
+- `XXXX.py` to read the results from XXXX.py and order them in table format.